 If you’re a nature lover or just looking for a green spot to spend a wonderful day at, the Golden Gate Park is the place to go.
 It has a similar shape than the Central Park in New York, but it is about 20% larger.
 The park is also the 5th most-visited city park in the United States – with good reason!
 The Golden Gate Park has so many things to offer such as the Japanese Tea Garden, the Academy of Sciences or the De Young Museum with fine arts.
 Furthermore, the park is rounded off with beautiful flowers, sculptures, windmills and a carousel for big and small.

 Lombard Street or in other words “the crookedest street in the world” is just that – a famous one-block section with eight sharp hairpin turns that got famous due to its shape.
 The street was built in 1922 to reduce the hill’s natural 27% grade, which was too steep for some vehicles.
-Now it’s nice to watch the cars driving down the street.
+Now it’s nice to watch cars driving down the street.

 If you know the TV series Full House, you probably know the Painted Ladies.
 Since I’ve been a little kid who loved watching the TV-show “Full House”, it was my dream to visit the Painted Ladies once in my life.
-What it meant is a house front in Victorian and Edwardian style painted in different colors.
+It’s a house front in Victorian and Edwardian style painted in different colors.
 The term was first used by the two writers Elizabeth Pomada and Michael Larsen in their book “Painted Ladies: San Francisco’s Resplendent Victorians” from 1978.
 Since then the houses appeared in more than 70 movies and series and have become an institution in San Francisco.

 Palace of Fine Arts